Ex-Facebook manager criticizes company, urges more oversight

 Democrats and Republicans have shown a rare unity around the revelations of Facebook’s handling of potential risks to teens from Instagram, and bipartisan bills have proliferated to address social media and data-privacy problems.
 But getting legislation through Congress is a heavy slog.
 The Federal Trade Commission has taken a stricter stance toward Facebook and other tech giants in recent years.

-“Whenever you have Republicans and Democrats on the same page, you’re probably more likely to see something,” said Hans.
+“Whenever you have Republicans and Democrats on the same page, you’re probably more likely to see something,” said Gautam Hans, a technology law and free speech expert at Vanderbilt University

 Haugen suggested, for example, that the minimum age for Facebook’s popular Instagram photo-sharing platform could be increased from the current 13 to 16 or 18.